 Steam Won’t Open – Here’s How to Fix

-Steam is an awesome games platform that does a whole lot more than just organize your game library.
+Steam is a gaming platform that does a whole lot more than just organize your game library.
 It sells, updates, and supports games of all kinds as well as provides the Steam Workshop for mods.
 While it does have its faults, Steam is definitely the best games platform around right now.
 But what do you do if Steam won’t open?
 How can you play when Steam won’t work?

-Steam is undoubtedly more reliable and more stable than ever before but things still go wrong.
-One common issue is when nothing happens when you hit the Steam icon or when the Bootstrapper starts and then closes without loading the program.
+Steam is undoubtedly more reliable and more stable than ever before but errors still occasionally occur.
+One common issue is when nothing happens when you hit the Steam icon.
+Another is when the Bootstrapper starts and then closes without loading the program.
 Both can be annoying as it is a few precious gaming minutes wasted trying to get it to work.

 Reboot Your Computer

 The first fix to try if Steam won’t open is to reboot your computer.
 It should be one of the first things you try on any computer for any program issue.
 Reboot and retry.

 Check for Steam Processes

 If that doesn’t work or you don’t want to reboot just yet, check running processes.
 There may be a Steam process running already that won’t let a new instance of Steam run properly.

 - Right-click an empty space on your Windows Task Bar and select Task Manager, you can also use Ctrl + Shift + Esc.

 - Check for the Steam Client Bootstrapper and Steam Client Service.
 If you see them running, right-click and select End Task.